Showing posts with label Church. Show all posts

 Garfield's Cabin

-If the walls of the cabin could talk, they would reveal the intriguing story of an extraordinary yet wonderful resident for many years, Garfield Luster.
+If the cabin walls could talk, they would reveal the intriguing story of Garfield Luster, an extraordinary yet excellent resident for many years.

-The story begins on a hot summer day around 1920 when Garfield is given a ride by Mr. Narvin Hagy, a local traveling salesman.
+The story begins on a hot summer day around 1920 when Mr. Narvin Hagy, a local traveling salesman, gives Garfield a ride.

 During this time, Garfield worked for a family that had mistreated him for many years.
-He decided to flee from this harsh environment, at which time he met Mr. Norvin Hagy on an old gravel road.
+He fled this harsh environment and met Mr. Norvin Hagy on an old gravel road.

-Mr. Hagy lived on a large farm, bonding the Shiloh National Military.
+Mr. Hagy lived on a large farm, bonding with the Shiloh National Military.
 His parents were Frank and Mary Hagy.
-Frank, who had grown up on the farm, was a young boy of 13 when the "Battle of Shiloh" took place around their home in April 1862.
+Frank, who had grown up on the farm, was 13 when the "Battle of Shiloh" took place around their home in April 1862.

 During the many decades he lived with the Hagy family, he helped care for four generations.

-He not only cooked but also laundered and did other basic chores around the house, but also helped raise the youngsters... a duty he enjoyed the most.
-He nurtured the young family of Norvin and Dorothy Hagy, showering upon them devotion and care as if they were his own children.
+He not only cooked but also did laundry and performed other basic household chores, and he helped raise the youngsters—a duty he enjoyed the most.
+He nurtured the young family of Norvin and Dorothy Hagy, showering them with devotion and care as if they were his own children.

-But Garfield did more than comfort, console, and, when necessary, scold the children, he could also entertain them as well.
+But Garfield did more than comfort, console, and, when necessary, scold the children; he could also entertain them.

-Many years before the fables of Uncle Remas were popularized by Hollywood, Garfield charmed the young Hagys with his folktales of Brer Rabbit and Brer Fox.
+Many years before the fables of Uncle Remus were popularized by Hollywood, Garfield charmed the young Hagys with his folktales of Brer Rabbit and Brer Fox.
 Another of his talents was acting.
-He could dress up as a comical character called "Aunt Emiley" and play her so convincingly that the c children momentarily would forget that they were watching Garfield in disguise.
+He could dress up as a comical character called "Aunt Emiley" and play her so convincingly that the children would momentarily forget they were watching Garfield in disguise.

-One of Garfield's favorite stories was his explanation of how he got his name.
-Garfield always chuckled when he told how Garfield was bestowed upon him following the assassination of President Garfield.
+One of Garfield's favorite stories was about how he got his name.
+He always chuckled when he recounted how it was bestowed upon him following the assassination of President Garfield.

-Like his namesake, Garfield had experienced hard times: he refused to dwell on the past, only occasionally recalling his unhappy childhood.
-Garfield was born and raised in the small rural community of Red Bay in North Alabama, probably the son of a former slave.
+Like his namesake, Garfield experienced hard times.
+He refused to dwell on the past, occasionally recalling his unhappy childhood.
+Garfield was born and raised in the small rural community of Red Bay, North Alabama, likely the son of a former slave.

-Garfield was deprived of a formal education, although he was highly intelligent and could have done well in school if he had been given the opportunity.
+Garfield was deprived of a formal education, although he was brilliant and could have excelled in school if given the opportunity.

 Even though he was not articulate, his speech was peppered with homespun, folksy southern colloquialism, slow as molasses, dead as a doornail, hot a blue blazes, sharp as a tack, strong as an ox, to quote a few.